tolicodes/articles/outlines/api-scraping.md

 #### enviornmental variables
 Environmental variables are easily manageable in most environments that run Docker Containers (ex: AWS).
 They are one of the more secure and simple way to go.

 Esseniallly, all you have to do is manually set variables in your shell environment.
+Or in your container provider's config (to persist the variable).

 In your bash environment:
 ```
+export API_KEY=sn89ds2ju93sdnljos
 ```

+And then in your

 ### Libraries vs Roll Your Own